Olivia-Micheal/maven-marketing-customer-behavior-analysis/README.md

 | 2n Cycle | 3.8 |
 | Basic | 1.9 |

 The pattern is consistent across all three dimensions.
-Higher income, older age and higher education all associate with more web purchases.
-The strongest online buyers are **medium income, senior, PhD-level customers.**
+Higher income, older age and higher education all connect with more web purchases.
+The strongest online buyers are medium income, senior, PhD-level customers.

 ---

-## Surprising Findings
+## What the Data Got Interesting

-### The Kids Paradox: Engagement Does Not Equal Conversion
+**The Kids Paradox: Engagement Does Not Equal Conversion**

 72% of Maven Marketing customers have children at home.
-They showed **63.49% campaign engagement** in the kids category donut analysis.
+They showed 63.49% campaign engagement.
 They are the majority.
 They look like the primary target audience.

-But customers **without** children averaged **4.4 web purchases** compared to **4.0** for customers with children.
+But customers without children averaged 4.4 web purchases compared to 4.0 for customers with children.

 The group that engages more with campaigns buys online less frequently.
-This is the central tension in the data and the most important finding for Maven Marketing's marketing strategy.
+This is the most important finding for Maven Marketing's marketing strategy.

-**Engagement and conversion are not the same thing.**
+Engagement and conversion are not the same thing.

----

-### Seniors Outbuy Young Adults Online
+**Seniors Outbuy Young Adults Online**

-Senior customers aged 46-60 record the highest average web purchases at **4.6** per customer.
-Young adults aged 18-30 average just **3.3** web purchases.
-That is a **1.3 purchase gap per customer** in favour of the older segment.
+Senior customers aged 46 to 60 record the highest average web purchases at 4.6 per customer.
+Young adults aged 18 to 30 average just 3.3 web purchases.
+That is a 1.3 purchase gap per customer in favour of the older segment.

 The assumption that younger customers dominate online shopping is contradicted by this data.
-Maven Marketing's most established, higher income older customers are quietly driving online revenue while the business may be targeting younger demographics.
+Maven Marketing's most established, higher income older customers are quietly driving online revenue.

----

-### Campaign 2 Was Nearly Invisible
+**Campaign 2 Was Nearly Invisible**

-**30 acceptances.
+30 acceptances.
 2,237 customers.
-1.3% response rate.**
+1.3% response rate.

-The final campaign achieved **334 acceptances** with exactly the same customer base.
-The gap between the best and worst campaign is not marginal.
-It is **11 times.** Whatever drove Campaign 2's messaging, targeting or offer failed significantly and deserves investigation before the next campaign cycle.
+The final campaign achieved 334 acceptances with exactly the same customer base.
+The gap between the best and worst campaign is 11 times.
+Whatever drove Campaign 2's messaging, targeting or offer failed significantly and deserves investigation before the next campaign cycle.

----

-### Wine Is a Single Point of Failure
+**Wine Is a Single Point of Failure**

 Wine generating $680,000 and 50% of total revenue is impressive.
-It is also a concentration risk that the business cannot afford to ignore.
-A supply disruption, price increase or shift in customer wine preference in a single product category could cut total revenue in half overnight.
+It is also a concentration risk.
+A supply disruption, price increase or shift in customer wine preference could cut total revenue in half.

 ---